Thy (district): Thy national park

 On 22 August 2008, Thy National Park officially opened, as the first of three realized national parks out of seven planned.

 On 10 July 2007, a police officer from Hanstholm found a hermit in the state forest of Hjardemål Klit, one of the more deserted areas in the north of Thy.
 For three years, the middle-aged man from Zealand had been living in the primitive forest shelters of the district and made a living from collecting empty bottles.
 For the same period he had been missed by his parents, who thought he was dead, but he was now re-united with them on the initiative of the police officer.
 Forest workers told they were aware of the man's existence, particularly that he had left behind many eggshells at the shelters and seemingly was nourished on eggs, but since he didn't do any harm they had left him alone.

 On 19 November 2012, a dead wolf was found in the national park area.
 After thorough DNA-tests it was finally confirmed that there was a 100% match with a wolfpack in the Lausitz-region in Sachsen, Germany.
 The wolf was four years old and it is believed that it traversed the 850 km to Thy National Park.
 Wolves have been exterminated in Denmark for 200 years.
 In the beginning of 2013 a wolf-like creature was observed in Thy and a carcass bearing marks associated with a wolf-kill was found on 18 February.
 On 1 March 2013, the Minister of the Environment Ida Auken, initiated on this background the formulation of a Danish action plan concerning wolves.

 History

+Along with Han Herred, Thy used to form the administrative district of Thysyssel.
+Syssel was a Medieval administrative term used in some parts of Northern Europe.
+Thysyssel and neighbouring Vendsyssel comprise the entire North Jutlandic Island.
+The district of Thysyssel was later split into the districts of Han Herred and Thy, and these names has stuck, eventhough these two district have also been dissolved.

 Thy is originally the same word as Old Norse þjóð ("thioth"), meaning people.
 The Danish Census Book of King Valdemar II of 1231 mentions Thiuthæsysæl, i.e. the syssel of Thy.
 Thy is by some scholars thought to be the origin of the Teutons; Ptolemy placed the Teutons and the Cimbri at the northern end of Jutland on his ancient map.